1. What locations are included in the photo speed enforcement pilot?

 SGI issued a Request for Proposal (RFP) and Xerox was the vendor chosen during the RFP process.

-SGI is paying Xerox a monthly per-camera fee structure of about $20,000 per month.
-With 8 camera locations over a 2-year period, that works out to about $3.8 million.
+SGI is paying Conduent a monthly per-camera fee structure of about $20,000 per month per camera.
 This includes the lease cost of the camera and installation as well as ticket processing.

 33. Is there someone that validates the ticket before it goes out?

-Tickets are validated by the applicable law enforcement agency and mailed out by Xerox.
+Tickets are validated by the applicable law enforcement agency and mailed out by Conduent (previously known as Xerox).

 34. What exactly is the process?